esplito/coding-notes/epicreact/react-performance/notes.md

 Code example here: https://github.com/kentcdodds/react-performance/blob/main/src/final/06.extra-1.js

 **Extra credit 2: consuming components**
 Another issue with the grid in this exercise is that the cells are re-rendering when we only click one of the cells.
 This affects performance so we would want to minimize this.
-One way of doing it, i
+One way of doing it, is to create a "middle-man" component which will handle the state changes of a cell.
+By having this component we'll only re-render the "middle-man" component instead of re-rendering

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDcwNDEwNDgsMTYyNTMyNTEzMSwtOT
+eyJoaXN0b3J5IjpbMjczMTQ2Mzc1LDE2MjUzMjUxMzEsLTk2NT
-Y1MDk0MTgxLC0zNjcxMTU0MDEsLTkxMDgzMjAxNCwtMTkzNjA3
+A5NDE4MSwtMzY3MTE1NDAxLC05MTA4MzIwMTQsLTE5MzYwNzA1
-MDUzMCwxMzE3MTE1MzM2LDIwNDQ3ODgyMjcsLTE1OTY3ODQzMT
+MzAsMTMxNzExNTMzNiwyMDQ0Nzg4MjI3LC0xNTk2Nzg0MzE4LD
-gsMjA0Mjg5MjAyNCwxMDc1Mjk4MDQ0LDE0NDE0OTc3ODYsLTg3
+IwNDI4OTIwMjQsMTA3NTI5ODA0NCwxNDQxNDk3Nzg2LC04NzI2
-MjY0NDA5NSwtNzc1NTA1MTE0LDE1NTcxOTQxNzAsLTEzODIyNz
+NDQwOTUsLTc3NTUwNTExNCwxNTU3MTk0MTcwLC0xMzgyMjc3NT
-c1NzUsNTUyMjAyNDAsLTE3OTA3MjAxNDUsMTE0NDczODU0Niwt
+c1LDU1MjIwMjQwLC0xNzkwNzIwMTQ1LDExNDQ3Mzg1NDYsLTEw
-MTA1NDE2MDUzOF19
+NTQxNjA1MzhdfQ==
 -->